hariaz17/DisasterResponseClassifier/README.md

 /models          | train_classifier.py    | Python file containing the full ML pipeline

 ## **License**
-This app was completed as part of the Udacity Programme Portfolio with the data contributed from Figure Eight.
+This app was completed by Hammad Riaz (hammadriaz_@hotmail.com) as part of the Udacity Programme Portfolio with the data contributed from Figure Eight.